0xfourzerofour/vertex/README.md

 ## TODO

+ - Load all graphs into one schema for playground introspection
  - Cache hash of request body for faster proxying
  - Load and save services from DynamoDB
  - Allow passing variables to query/mutations